 We both cried and cried and cried.
 We did it, we could do it!

 On the way home, we played a CD of the heartbeat, and phoned all our family.
-In summer 2005, we had our beautiful boy.
+In summer 2005, we had our beautiful boy, our rainbow baby.
 We were finally a family and we loved it very much – but soon the questions started.
 “When are you having another?
 I bet he’d like a brother or a sister…”

 Later that year, without planning, we found we were pregnant with twins!
 The team at the hospital couldn’t believe it; at my 6-week scan, they were all so pleased.
 But heartbreakingly, within 2 weeks, we had lost them both.
 We lost 4 sets of twins in total, and each loss ended in surgery, so it took a real toll on my body.